Statements of Public Agencies

 Decision on non-use mechanisms by African ministers at AMCEN

-Decision 19/5 by African Ministers at the African Ministerial Conference on the Environment (AMCEN) on “the need for a global governance mechanism for non-use of solar radiation management” (p.
+Decision 19/5 by African Ministers at the African Ministerial Conference on the Environment (AMCEN) calls for “a global governance mechanism for non-use of solar radiation management” (p.
 32).

 Mexico Bans Solar Geoengineering Experiments